Guardianship of Incapacitated or Disabled Persons

 Guardians aren’t expected to micromanage a ward’s life, since they’re not providing caretaking services.
 One way to think of it is as a provision of decision-making services.
 Guardians step in when necessary to make decisions and give consent to things that the wards don’t have the capability of on their own.
 This is the limit of their duties.

 How Is a Guardian for a Disabled Person Chosen?

 To be chosen, a guardian has to be qualified to serve.
 State qualifications differ, but in general, to be qualified, a guardian must be a legal adult (18 years of age) and cannot have a felony or gross misdemeanor record implicating dishonesty (forgery, bribery, etc.).
 The guardian must themselves not be incapacitated, of course.

 The court will choose based on the express wishes of the ward – if the ward is able to express his or her wishes somewhat.
 If the ward is not able to express his or her wishes, then the court will make a determination based on pre-incapacity documents such as a durable power of attorney or a will, and if there’s no durable power of attorney available, then the courts typically prefer to appoint a spouse, parents, adult children, brothers, sisters, or other family members.

 If you’re concerned about potential disability or incapacity and having the court appoint a guardian for you – as opposed to selecting your own guardian candidate – then you should seek out a qualified family law attorney and execute a durable power of attorney and a duly probated will.
 Preparing for a guardianship ahead of time in the event that you become incapacitated or disabled will guarantee that the persons you select, outside of some extenuating, disqualifying circumstance, will be there to take care of you in the event of some tragic accident or illness.
-Get a free case review today.
+Find a local family law attorney today.